cruncheon/c/README.md

 ### 1. ua-excel-cleaner.py

-This script processes an Excel file, expands size ranges and color combinations, and outputs a CSV file.
+This script processes the Excel file provided by United Athle, expanding size ranges and color combinations, and outputs a CSV file.

 #### Features